oroinc/documentation/crm/admin_guide/integrations/sending_email_campaign_via_mailchimp.rst

 |

+.. note:: Please note that OroCRM is unable to receive email campaigns from segments used in automation programs.

 When you are done with the campaign type, choose a list to be sent out in your email campaign.
 Here we can select the list segment that we